 The project tells the story of Eduardo and Miguel Portnoy, two 53-year-old twin brothers who live in Buenos Aires and have never been separated since they were born.
 They live together, work together, and have no close friends or other family members.
 They do everything alone and have each other.

-The Star Award jury has highlighted Coló’s approach to the subject, “ in a simple and close way, demonstrating a high degree of complicity with his protagonists.
+The Star Award 1st edition Jury has highlighted Coló’s approach to the subject, “ in a simple and close way, demonstrating a high degree of complicity with his protagonists.
 Without forgetting the hardest and saddest aspects of this human relationship, in whose history, the feelings of isolation and loneliness are recurrent.
 Despite this, the author manages to convey an optimistic attitude, providing an intimate and tender look that gives value to small everyday gestures ”.

 The members of the jury have also highlighted two aspects: the naturalness with which the project connects, in an intuitive and direct way, with the experiences of its protagonists.
 And, secondly, the way it addresses, at a deeper and more complex reading level, about universal concepts such as loneliness, vulnerability, identity and love.